toukubo/new_os/Roles/OS/YourDailyWorkflow.md

 If you see todos that are open, assign it to you

 ### Step 4
-Set Due date of the task be sure it should be on the same day where you conduct the Administrative routine
+Set Due date of the task.
+It should be on the same day that you conducted the Administrative routine

 ### Step 5
-Start the execution of the task
+Start the execution of the tasks

 ### Step 6
 After you are done for each task - mark it completed

 ## Then, your tasks.
-Plus to this Admin Role base tasks, you have your own todos assigned to you.
+After completing the Admin Role tasks, you can now do the tasks assigned to to you.

-## Priority ( order to do todos )
+## Prioritize your TO-DOs
-basically you should check two pages .
+1) You are required to check two pages in a Basecamp account:
-Admin Roles todos page + your open todo pages. basecamp provide a pages to show the all the todos that is assgiend to a person.
-And you should check yours, and Admin role's overdue tasks and today's task first. then go into the future dued tasks.
+a.
+Admin Role Page
+      In Basecamp Account, Click Everyone tab, then choose Admin Role.In the Admin Role page, you will see the tickets/to-dos which are open.
+Follow Steps 1-6 as mentioned above.
+b.
+Your Page
+      In Basecamp Account, Click ME tab.
+In your page, you will see the tickets/to-dos which are open and awaiting your action.

+2) Start with tickets/tasks/to-dos that are overdue, or needs action on the same day before moving on to the tasks that are not yet overdue

+3) You are required to check ALL Basecamp account you are invited in (New_OS, Secual, Ancar, Storyteller, etc) for to-dos assigned to Admin Role and to you.